-Management Response: The Finance member was part of the implementation team and access was used to help maintain other user permissions and during troubleshooting when program support responded to city help desk requests.
+Management Status: The Finance member was part of the implementation team and access was used to help maintain other user permissions and during troubleshooting when program support responded to city help desk requests.
 Staff was aware of the issue and compensating measures were taken to monitor the activity.
 The Finance member made the supervisor aware of any activity and inserted documentation into the application to support the activity.
+The Finance member's access to the shared vendor support account was removed in 2016 and only IT staff now has such access.

-SCHEDULE OF FINDINGS AND QUESTIONED COSTS For the Year Ended December 31, 2015
+SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS For the Year Ended December 31, 2016